People

 Class of 2025

-Esther is a second-year majoring in Data Science and minoring in Computational Neuroscience.
+Esther is a third-year majoring in Data Science and minoring in Computational Neuroscience.
 She enjoys exploring how the brain functions and is eager to combine psychology with the application of data science and machine learning to help better understand the human mind.
 This past year Esther has been interning for a pharmaceutical company based in Boston building Python functions, creating compliance reports, and making presentations to implement data science into the field of medicine.
 She enjoys playing soccer in her free time and exploring new restaurants and bakeries downtown.

 Previous Members